 Late one night I woke up to an email from someone I left two years back.
 His email flooded me with heart-wrenching memories.
 I left because he was interested in an open relationship of ‘more than friends’.

-Loving many people outside the structure of a relationship is acceptable, says this writer.
-Is loving more than one person wrong or just different?
+Related reading: Is loving more than one person wrong or just different?

 I was tired of being his ‘more than a friend’ for about 3 years.
 I tried hard to become his ‘the one’, but one day realisation dawned that no matter what I did, he would never give me the love I wanted from him.
 So I decided to move on and without a closure, I just blocked him from my WhatsApp, my Facebook, and my phone.
 He didn’t try to call or message me until it was my birthday.
 I believed that he was happy that I left him finally.